-Every fashion law follower should pay close attention to the trajectory of Miller v.
-Zara USA, Inc. Ian Jack Miller is the former General Counsel of Zara USA, Inc. Miller is suing Zara, Zara USA, Inc.’s Country Manager Dilip Patel, and ex-CEO Moises Costas Rodriguez in New York’s Supreme Court for violations of New York state and city laws, which prohibit pay discrimination, wrongful discharge, retaliation, and hostile work environment.
+Zara's corporate culture is ugly according to Miller v.
+Zara USA, Inc., the lawsuit that Ian Jack Miller, the former General Counsel of Zara USA, Inc. has filed against Zara, Zara USA, Inc.’s Country Manager Dilip Patel, and ex-CEO Moises Costas Rodriguez in New York’s Supreme Court for violations of New York state and city laws, which prohibit pay discrimination, wrongful discharge, retaliation, and hostile work environment.

 Zara is the flagship-clothing brand for Inditex Group, which offers catwalk-inspired looks at low prices.
 It operates approximately 2,000 stores in 88 countries.
 Miller is asking the Court to award him more than $40 million in damages, including lost compensation, back pay, front pay, compensatory damages, liquidated damages, and punitive damages.